 Below are 11 apps that are awesome for hiking.

 Garmin Connect is an all-encompassing app that uses your Garmin tracking device to record all physical activities from hiking and running to cycling, swimming, kayaking, snowboarding and more.
 The level of detail is incredible.
-In addition to standard stats like mapping, time, pace, distance, elevation and calories, it also tells you things like VO2 Max, training effect, heart rate, life left in gear, and it analyzes your stats to automatically give you personalize insight such as how you compare to other similar users, your level of effort, how to improve, etc. It also tracks health data like steps, weight, calories, sleep and more.
+In addition to standard stats like mapping, time, pace, distance, elevation and calories, it also tells you things like VO2 Max, training effect, heart rate, life left in gear, and it analyzes your stats to automatically give you personalize insight such as how you compare to other similar users, your level of effort, how to improve, etc. It also tracks health data like sleep, stress level, steps, weight, calories, and more.
 Like some other apps, you can connect with other users, set and track challenges, and it can pull and share data from/to other apps like Apple Health and Strava.

 The coolest feature I love about it is called LiveTrack.
 When enabled, it allows you to share your activities as they happen in real-time with anyone you choose.
 It offers a great sense of security to have my partner see where I am when I’m out hiking or running without him in case there’s ever an emergency in which I need assistance.
 It’s also cool to share with friends and family when doing races so they can track my progress.